josephca/runtimes/common/app_mng.md

 Diego provides an interactive shell through the `ibmcloud cf ssh` command, so the *shell* utility is only useful to applications running on a DEA.
 {: .tip}

-##### Development Mode for Eclipse Tools
-{: #devmode}
-Development mode is a feature of the [Eclipse Tools for {{site.data.keyword.Bluemix_notm}}](https://console.bluemix.net/docs/manageapps/eclipsetools/eclipsetools.html) that gives developers the ability to work with their applications while they are running in the cloud.
-Development Mode in  Eclipse Tools provides a way for you to work on your applications in {{site.data.keyword.cloud_notm}} with a temporary, secure workspace.

-Development mode is supported for both Liberty and Node.js applications.
-With development mode enabled for your Liberty or Node.js application, you can update application files incrementally without having to push your application.
-You can also establish a debugging session with your application.
-Development mode for Liberty applications is equivalent to enabling the *debug* and *jmx* App Management utilities.
-For Node.js applications, it is equivalent to enabling the *inspector* utility.

 ### Liberty utilities
 {: #liberty_utilities}